iamnotnato/alx-low_level_programming/README.md

 > 📝 **Summary:**

-> These are the projects that have improved my understanding of basic programming.
+> This repository contains the codebase for the ALX Low-Level Programming course, which provides a foundation in low-level programming concepts and hands-on experience with C programming.

 <br>